zarusz/SlimMessageBus/docs/provider_redis.md

 ## Consumer

-Redis Pub/Sub does not name allow to have multiple named subscriptions under one topic that the same client could use (see [here](https://redis.io/topics/pubsub)).
+Redis Pub/Sub does not allow to have multiple named subscriptions under one topic that the same client could use (see [here](https://redis.io/topics/pubsub)).
 Instead each redis client is an individual subscriber of a given topic.

 Consider a micro-service that performs the following SMB registration and uses the SMB Redis transport: